-Now, all of these attributes and what is required of said attributes may differ depending on the club who is scouting.
-An example of this would be that a scout who is representing LA Galaxy may have different requirements in comparison to a scout working on behalf of Montreal Impact.
-But is it possible to tick all boxes for most clubs?
-Potentially, but it requires a work-rate that must be unmatched by your peers and you must be willing to better yourself every day whether it’s on or off the pitch.
+Now, all of these attributes and what is required of said attributes may differ depending on the club that is scouting.
+An example of this would be that a scout representing LA Galaxy may have different requirements compared to a scout working on behalf of Montreal Impact.
+But is it possible to tick all boxes for most clubs and increasing your chances to get scouted?
+Potentially, but it requires a work-rate that must be unmatched by your peers, and you must be willing to better yourself every day, whether on or off the pitch.

 Let’s see what could make you stand out depending on specific positions on the pitch and what scouts are constantly looking out for in younger players!

-All had their standout features from scorpion kicks to running 40 yards from their goal line to interact with the play.
-With that said, they were all well known for their abilities as well as their odd tendencies so let’s see what abilities they have that may help you improve your game and get recognised:
+All had their standout features, from scorpion kicks to running 40 yards from their goal line to interact with the play.
+With that said, they were all well known for their abilities as well as their odd tendencies so let’s see what abilities they have that may help you improve your game and get recognized:

-Light on your feet – This is another important one as they’ll be some games where you may only need to make one save, whereas other games you will have to make 20!
-Regardless you should be alert and light on your feet so you’re ready to pounce at any given time to clear the ball or produce a vital save.
+Light on your feet – This is another important one as they’ll be some games where you may only need to make one save, whereas, in other games, you will have to make 20!
+Regardless you should be alert and light on your feet, so you’re ready to pounce at any given time to clear the ball or produce a vital save.

-If I was to tell you what a scout would look out for 30 years ago I would say that you would need to two-footed tackle every player who’s on the ball from behind and at least draw enough blood to get them subbed off for the rest of the game.
-Oh and all in the first 5 minutes too.
-As the English say, “Hit them hard and let them know you’re there”.
-But this isn’t 30 years ago and the game has adapted all over the pitch so if you want to get noticed as a defender try focussing on these tips below:
+If I were to tell you what a scout would look out for 30 years ago, I would say that you would need to two-footed tackle every player who’s on the ball from behind and at least draw enough blood to get them subbed off for the rest of the game.
+Oh, and all in the first 5 minutes too.
+As the English say, “Hit them hard and let them know you’re there.”
+But this isn’t 30 years ago, and the game has adapted all over the pitch, so if you want to get noticed as a defender, try focussing on these tips below:

 Read the game – This is a must-have all over the pitch but even more so for defenders as they aim to put a stop on all goals being conceded for as long as possible.
-It’s key to always ensure you’re analysing the pitch so you know when to distribute the right pass, trackback and make that ever so important tackle to keep that clean sheet.
+It’s key always to ensure you’re analyzing the pitch, so you know when to distribute the right pass, trackback, and make that ever so important tackle to keep that clean sheet.

 Strength – As a defender, you must be strong both mentally and physically; there’s no in-between.
-It’s essential to be able to produce a stellar shoulder barge, within the rules of the game, that will enable you to get the best out of your 1-on-1 encounters and also the best out of your team’s morale.
-When your team see a valiant in a strong tackle, this generally uplifts them and spurs them on!
+It’s essential to produce a stellar shoulder barge within the rules of the game that will enable you to get the best out of your 1-on-1 encounters and the best out of your team’s morale.
+When your team sees a valiant in a strong tackle, this generally uplifts them and spurs them on!

 Vision – For me, in this day and age, vision is vitally crucial.
-If you can master the art of being able to see things before other players then you will go a very long way in the game.
-Additionally, if we look back at all-time greats that played in midfield such as Xavi, Iniesta, Gerrard, and Lampard.
-They were all one step ahead of their competition which made them who they were along with their sensational ability.
+If you can master the art of seeing things before other players, you will go a very long way in the game.
+Additionally, if we look back at all-time greats that played in midfield, such as Xavi, Iniesta, Gerrard, and Lampard, they were all one step ahead of their competition which made them who they were along with their sensational ability.

 Finishing – This is first and foremost THE most important attribute for an attacker.
-As somebody who is required to be a threat in the attacking 3rd of the pitch, you must be able to find the net via an array of various methods from being an aerial danger to being a long-range merchant.
-Furthermore, equipping your arsenal with as many ways to score goals as possible will make you stand out than any attacker who’s sharing the same pitch as you.
+As somebody required to be a threat in the attacking 3rd of the pitch, you must find the net via an array of various methods from being an aerial danger to being a long-range merchant.
+Furthermore, equipping your arsenal with as many ways to score goals as possible will make you stand out from any attacker who’s sharing the same pitch as you.

 Frequently Asked Questions

-What does it mean if you get scouted?
+What does it mean if you get scouted in soccer?

 It means that somebody who works on behalf of a higher achieving club has noticed your talents and thinks you could benefit their team by being selected to play for them.